Przemysl4wR4k/psychologistWebsite/README.md

-Work on this project has been suspended:
+Work on this project has been suspended.

-results of this implementation can be seen at: https://seksuolog-wro.pl/
+Results can be seen at: https://seksuolog-wro.pl/

 The code still hasnt been cleaned.
 It probably needs some optimization in some places.
 Scss files should have more unified structure.